jpark651/WeatherApp/README.md

 ## Usage Example

-A narrated video demonstrating the use and various features of the WeatherApp program can below.
+A narrated video demonstrating the use and various features of the WeatherApp program can be viewed by clicking the thumbnail below.

 <a href="http://www.youtube.com/watch?feature=player_embedded&v=-uPnkzjPZyQ
 " target="_blank"><img src="http://img.youtube.com/vi/-uPnkzjPZyQ/0.jpg"